siakaramalegos/nextjs-workshop-demo/readme.md

 ## Next.js Workshop Demo

-The code in this repo was used in the demo.
+### Deployed application

 - Find the deployed application [here](https://next-star-wars-eqfobbjnyg.now.sh/)
 - Find the statically exported application [here](https://siakaramalegos.github.io/nextjs-workshop-demo)

+### Branches by step

+The code in this repo was used in the demo.
 Each branch represents a step in building the application:

 - `1-pages-static` - Creating routes/pages and using static files.
 Also contains styling and `<head>` examples.
 - `2-navigation` - Using `<Link>` plus a shared layout example.